Alphish/gm-cimpli/Docs/01-Events.md

 - `sender: Any` - an entity designated as event sender, if any
 - `observer: EventObserver` - the observer receiving and handling the event

 Event handler doesn't return any result.
-Because Feather doesn't recognise exact function arguments in JSDoc, event handler is specified in JSDoc as `Function`
+Because Feather doesn't recognise exact function arguments in JSDoc, the event handler type is specified in JSDoc as `Function`

 The **EventSubject** interface requires the following methods: